Existential Notation3 Logic: Evaluation

 The \emph{Deep Taxonomy benchmark} simulates deeply nested RDFS-subclass reasoning\footnote{\nthree available at: \url{http://eulersharp.sourceforge.net/2009/12dtb/}.}.
-More concretely, it contains one individual which is member of a class.
-This class is then subclass of three other classes of which one again is subclass of three more classes and so on.
-We illustrate this idea in Fig.~\ref{ws}.
-The benchmark provides different depths for this kind of subclass chain and we chose a depth of 1,000 and 100,000 for our tests.
-The reasoning always tests for the membership of the individual in the last class of the chain.
+It contains one individual which is member of a class.
+This class is subclass of three other classes of which one again is subclass of three more classes and so on. \Cref{ws} illustrates this idea.
+The benchmark provides different depths for the subclass chain and we tested with the depths of 1,000 and 100,000.
+The reasoning tests for the membership of the individual in the last class of the chain.
 For our tests, the subclass declarations were translated to rules, the triple $\texttt{:N0 rdfs:subClassOf :N1.}$ became\\[.3em] \centerline{\texttt{\{ ?x a :N0.\}=>\{ ?x a :N1.\}.}}\\[.3em] This translation also illustrates why this rather simple reasoning case is interesting: we have a use case in which we depend on long chains of rules executed after each other.
 The reasoner EYE allows the user to decide per rule whether it is applied using forward- or backward-reasoning, at least if the head of the rule does not contain blank nodes.
 For this dataset, we evaluated full backward- and full forward-reasoning, separately.